randallhunt/bluebiteassessment/DEVELOPER_NOTES.md

 - Anything visible from the Web interface is completely un-styled, as the nature of this assessment was presumably backend, so I didn't want to divert time and attention into CSS skills that would be irrelevant (even though I do have them).

+## Watch it go

+Just like the base app, this can be started with `docker-compose up`

+The web interface can be accessed here: [http://localhost:8000/](http://localhost:8000/)

+* /
+* /list
+* /keys
+* /upload
+* /object/<object_id>

+And the api interfaces can be accessed with the following routes

+* /api/upload
+* /api/list
+* /api/object/<object_id>
+* /api/keys

+And you'll have to SSH into the image and start Pipenv if you want to run unit tests.
+I'll assume that anyone actually wanting to do that does not need instructions.
+I can assure you that all tests pass as submitted.

 ## Implementation notes

 - As stated, the instructions were rather vague with regard to what this app would be.
 On one hand it seemed like a service to which third parties would submit batch data, but on the other hand it also implied there might need to be an interface for querying that data.